ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

     },
 ```

-Add all your pages with the updated folder structure and sanitised files in the navigation property.
+Add all your pages with the updated folder structure and sanitized files in the navigation property.

 Once you've set up your `mint.json` file, run locally with :